simonmichael/hledger/doc/SPEC-lots.md

 ```
 2026-03-01 sell
     assets:stocks   -15 AAPL @ $60
     assets:cash
-    revenue:gains
 ```

 Explanation:

-1. revenue:gains is recognised as a Gain account so ignored by normal transaction balancing
-2. $60 sale price or $900 sale amount is inferred to balance the transaction

-and when running in lots mode:
+1. The missing @ price (or missing cash amount) is inferred by the ordinary transaction balancer so the postings balance at transacted cost.

-3. 15 AAPL are reduced from one or more existing lots selected with assets:stock's or AAPL's or default (FIFO) reduction method
+2. 15 AAPL are reduced from one or more existing lots, selected by `assets:stock`'s / `AAPL`'s / default (FIFO) reduction method.
-4. disposal balancing infers the gain amount based on the reduction order, selected lot(s)' cost bases, and sale amount -->
+3. `journalAddOrCheckGainPostings` computes the cost-basis residual of the non-gain postings and adds a realised-gain posting (rgain) and a matching unrealised-gain counter (ugain) with the opposite sign.
+The pair sums to zero, so the disposal stays balanced under the ordinary transacted-cost rule.